Microsoft/azure-docs.pt-pt/articles/cognitive-services/Bing-Video-Search/quickstarts/csharp.md

     //...
     ```

-## <a name="process-the-result"></a>Processar o resultado
+## <a name="process-the-result"></a>Process the result

 1. Crie o objeto do resultado de pesquisa e extraia os cabeçalhos HTTP do Bing.
-Em seguida, `searchResult` retorne o objeto.
+Then return the `searchResult` object.

     ```csharp
     var searchResult = new SearchResult();